puppetlabs-toy-chest/puppet-quest-guide/quests/modules.md

 This resource declaration will then need two attribute value pairs.

-First, as with the other resource types you've encountered, `ensure => present,` tells Puppet to ensure that the entity described by the resource exists on the system.
+First, as with the other resource types you've encountered, `ensure => present,` would tell Puppet to ensure that the entity described by the resource exists on the system.
+However, because Linux uses files for both "normal" files and directories, we'll want to use the more explicit `ensure => file,` instead.

 Second, the `source` attribute tells Puppet what the managed file should actually contain.
 The value for the source attribute should be the URI of the